kurniawano/ictpsp.github.io/_Notes/Basic_Structures.md

 Let's say for our case, the input is a list of cadence of the user for the past seven days.
 This input is a collection data type.
 In such collection data type, we want to ask further what is the data type of the element of the list.
 In our case, the cadence is of `int` type in RPM (rotation per minute).

+There is another input in our case.
+This is the target cadence average the user wants to hit.
+Since this is a cycling training app, the user may want to hit a certain target cadence for the past one week.
+This target value is an input to this computation.
+What's the data type?
+This can be another integer.

 How about the output?
 There is no particular output that this code will return.
 The program, however, will end up in several possible states.
 - state 1: The user hits the target and the chatbot displays some compliment and reward user with some bonus point.
 - state 2: The user does not hit the average target by less than 10 RPM difference.
 In this case, the chatbot will display some words to encourage the user to hit the target.